corning-incorporated/citam/README.md

 ### From Python-Wheel (Recommended)

 1. Download the python-wheel zip file from the latest release tag [here](https://github.com/corning-incorporated/citam/releases).
-2. Extract the compressed file locally,
+2. Extract the compressed file locally.
-3. change directory to the extracted python-wheel folder.
+3. Change directory to the extracted python-wheel folder.
 Do not rename this file.
-4. run `pip install <citam wheel>` where citam_wheel is the extracted .whl file
+4. Run `pip install <citam wheel>` where citam_wheel is the extracted `.whl` file.

 ### From Source